ghosthamlet/this-is-my-mech/README.md

 ## Writing

 We need to come up with how the conversations go among the different characters.
-Obviously the only winning condition is when Eve is the head, which can only happen when all three of the other pilots agree not to try to be the head.
+Obviously the only winning condition is when Carrie is the head, which can only happen when all three of the other pilots agree not to try to be the head.